Toyota RAV4 Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Toyota RAV4 Hybrid are $1,198 a year for full coverage.
-Comprehensive insurance costs an estimated $250 a year, collision costs $424, and liability insurance is estimated at $388.
-Liability-only coverage costs approximately $434 a year, with high-risk coverage costing $2,584 or more.
-Teens receive the highest rates at $4,498 a year or more.
+U.S. average insurance rates for a Toyota RAV4 Hybrid are $1,198 a year including full coverage.
+Comprehensive costs an estimated $250 each year, collision insurance costs $424, and liability is estimated at $388.
+Buying just liability costs approximately $434 a year, and insurance for high-risk drivers costs around $2,584.
+Teenage drivers pay the highest rates at up to $4,498 a year.

 Average premium for full coverage: $1,198

-Estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
-Rates are averaged for all states and RAV4 Hybrid trim levels.
+Rate estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Estimates are averaged for all 50 U.S. states and RAV4 Hybrid models.

-For the average 40-year-old driver, prices range go from the low end price of $434 for just the minimum liability insurance to a high of $2,584 for a driver who requires high-risk insurance.
+For the normal driver, Toyota RAV4 Hybrid insurance prices range from as low as $434 for the bare minimum liability coverage to a high rate of $2,584 for a driver who has had serious violations or accidents.

 Use the form below to get customized rates for your location.